 Our whole healing experience re-sparked my earlier love for understanding more about the intricate ways in which the natural world works.
 This time around my focus became people and their inner worlds, in particular our guts and how central they are to our overall health.
 Again I was intrigued by the way our bodies give us clear signs when things are not as they should be (when there has been damage), inspired to understand what those signs are really showing us and excited to learn more and more of the ways we can work toward restoration of these complex internal ecosystems.

 During that initial few years on GAPS I naturally began helping others who were undertaking the protocol.
-In early 2016 I was fortunate enough to train as a GAPS practitioner learning more of the intricacies of how to apply the diet to individual circumstances.
-I went on from there to train as an Integrative Health Coach through the Institute for Integrative Nutrition (IIN).
+In early 2016 I was fortunate enough to train as an Integrative Health Coach through the Institute for Integrative Nutrition (IIN).
+I went on from there to train as a GAPS practitioner learning more of the intricacies of how to apply the diet to individual circumstances .
+I believe there is purpose in even our greatest struggles and am incredibly thankful to be able to now guide others through the long and times lonely road of finding healing.

 From 2016 to 2017 I participated in the Integrative Health Coaching training provided by the MINDD organisation (https://mindd.org/).
 This included receiving professional training by world leaders in Functional Medicine.
 I have attended the annual MINDD International Forum for the past 4 years.
 This gave me the opportunity to absorb all of teaching I could on getting to the root cause of health issues, nutritional deficiencies and how to begin addressing them, particularly using the power of food as medicine.

-Today I help families and individuals unravel their health issues (with a specific focus on gut related issues), trying to get to the root cause, using various food based healing protocols and other complementary therapies (where needed) and tools to help them on their road to healing.
+Today I help families and individuals unravel their health issues, with a specific focus on gut related issues.
+I usually work alongside functional/integrative GPs helping you get to the root cause, using various food based healing protocols and other complementary therapies (where needed) and tools to help you on the road to healing.

 I am passionate about inspiring others to start thinking outside of the cultural norm concerning nutrition, learning how to not only feed themselves and their children but how to nourish them.
 I hold a support groups for those implementing the GAPS nutritional protocol and gut healing cooking sessions for those wanting to explore gut healing in more depth.